edofe99/edofe99/README.md

 These are the projects I published thus far:
 - TBA: a quantitative pricing tool, written in Python, that allows to price energetic full-load contracts.
 The whole approach is documented on my MSc thesis (about to be published in Sept 2025).
 - [Implied Volatility Dashboard](https://github.com/edofe99/implied-volatility-dashboard): an interactive dashboard to visualise the Implied Volatility surface of a given financial instrument.
-- [Forex economic calendar webscraper](https://github.com/edofe99/forex-economic-calendar-webscraper): used Selenium to scrap economic data for a certain forex pair.
+- [Forex economic calendar webscraper](https://github.com/edofe99/forex-economic-calendar-webscraper): used Selenium to scrap economic data for forex pairs.
 - [Finance Tracker built with Streamlit](https://github.com/edofe99/streamlit-finance-tracker): my first experiment on creating user interfaces using Streamlit.
 You can try it directly on your browser.

 #### 🌱 I’m currently learning
-- Having reached a satisfiying level with Python, I'm now learning C++.
+- After reaching a satisfiying level with Python, I'm now learning C++.
 - Working on some personal projects that I'll publish here once I'm satisfied with the end result.

 #### 📫 How to reach me: